cowprotocol/cow-sdk/README.md

 - 2. **Sign the order**: Using off-chain signing or Meta-transactions
 - 3. **Post the signed order to the API**: So, the order becomes `OPEN`

+The next sections will guide you through the process of creating a valid order.

+> For a quick snippet with the full process on posting an order see the [Post an Order Example](./docs/post-order-example.ts).

 ### Enable tokens (token approval)
 Because of the use of off-chain signing (meta-transactions), users will need to **Enable the sell token**  before signed